cs230-stanford/website-spring-2020/faq.md

 ## What is the grading breakdown?
 Below is the breakdown of class grade:
- * 40%: Final project
+ * 50%: Final project
- * 25%: Midterm
- * 25%: Programming assignment
+ * 35%: Programming assignment
- * 8%: Quizzes
+ * 15%: Quizzes

- * 2%: Attendance
+## Will there be a midterm exam?
+No, there will not be a midterm this quarter.
+Instead, more emphasis will be placed on the project.

+## Will there be a poster session?
+No, there will not be a poster session this quarter.
+We are looking into other alternatives for a remote poster session though.

+## Will there be sections?
+Yes, there will still be sections.
+Check piazza for information about logistics.

+## How do I join lectures?
+Lectures will be held 9-10:20AM (PST) over Zoom.
+We'll post the zoom link on this website and on piazza.
+Recordings will be posted after lecture onto Canvas.

+## Can I get a letter grade?
+All grading this quarter will be done on a S/NC scale (Satisfactory / No Credit).
+In rare cases you may receive an unofficial grade (for example if you previously took the class Incomplete and are re-taking a component this quarter).
+If this applies to you make a private post on Piazza.

-## What material is allowed on the midterm?
+## How is the final project graded?
-Students are allowed to bring a two-sided A4 sheet of notes to the midterm.
+The final project grade will incorporate the following components:
+ * Grade on 5 deliverables
+ * Meeting attendance/participation for 4 TA meetings

-## What are the deliverables as part of the term project?
+## What are the deliverables as part of the final project?
-The project has four deliverables:
+The project has main deliverables:
  * Proposal
+ * Milestone #1
- * Milestone
+ * Milestone #2
- * Poster
+ * Final video
  * Final report

 Deadlines are listed in the project page and on the schedule page of the website.